This exciting weekend conference will work with the theme of Connecting

 - Connecting with the aspirations of the Anthroposophic Medical Association (AMA) membership: Last but by no means least, the Annual General Meeting of the AMA will focus on re-orienting the striving of the AMA, re-energising our membership and activities and re-writing our constitution with consideration given to how to enhance inclusiveness.

 Some of these themes will be explored during the AMA Annual General Meeting (AGM) and others in small group or plenary panel sessions during the conference.

 The conference is being organised by 3 AMA members: Anna Brodski, Joanna Murphy and Simon van Lieshout.

 The timetable can be downloaded to give you an idea of the plan, though we may deviate slightly from this depending on the needs of conference participants.

-Use one of the links below to download the conference programme.
+Use the link below to download the updated conference programme.

 Who is the conference for?